 This is the raft I chose to take on our Owyhee river trip as it offered up a ton of space and ways to attach cargo to the boat.
 What I liked about this raft specifically was the ability to inflate the floor independently of the side tube.
 I stayed nice and dry with the raised inflatable floor.

 With the added length the BAKraft seemed to offer more maneuverability and stability when compared to AIRE’s smaller boat the Hybrid or the Alpacka Raft.
 Perhaps this is due in part to a familiar style of boat and feels that’s typically found in a kayak or canoe.
-As this is exactly how the BAKraft packraft performs on water.
+This is exactly how the BAKraft packraft performs on the water.